 Sage Corps is proud to offer programs that are priced 20-35% less than the average study abroad program.
 However, we know outside funding make our program financially accessible.
 We've amassed a list of ways that past Sage Corps Fellows have successfully funded all or part of their program.
 While this list is not exhaustive, it should provide some ideas to get you started - your university campus should have some options.
 Beyond university and third party funding options, Sage Corps also offers scholarships to select students.
-Due to demand, students are limited to receiving only one Sage Corps scholarships.
+Due to demand, students are limited to receiving only one Sage Corps scholarship.

 Click any of the options below to learn more.